FoalTS/foal/docs/authentication-and-access-control/jwt.md

 FoalTS provides two hooks `JWTOptional` and `JWTRequired` to authenticate users with a [JWT](https://jwt.io/introduction/) token.

-They expect the JWT to be included in the `Authorization` header using the `Bearer` schema.
+If `options.cookie` is not defined, they expect the JWT to be included in the `Authorization` header using the `Bearer` schema.
 Once the token is verified and decoded, `ctx.user` is populated with the payload (by default) or a custom object (see `options.user`).

 The content of the header should look like the following: